dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 It was as if Yujun had started to refactor the code, then got pulled away to work on something else.
-Or, to return to Hofstadter's point about irrelevant details, it was as though I started to tell you a story by describing some events that occurred and the actions different characters performed, then got to a scene where two characters play a game of checkers and suddenly started listing every single move.
+Or, to return to Hofstadter's point about irrelevant details, it was as though I started to tell you a story by describing some events that occurred and the actions different characters performed, then got to a scene where two characters play a game of chess and suddenly started listing every single move.
 This has a jarring, botched effect--in code *or* in prose.
-Such inconsistency pulls you out from a level of understanding and plunges you "into the weeds"--as apt a metaphor as I've heard to describe this sort of thing.
+Such inconsistency pulls you out from a level of understanding and plunges you "into the weeds"--as apt a metaphor as I've heard to describe this sort of thing--by providing *detail that is irrelevant to a high-level understanding of what's important*.

 What comprehensible code looks like
 ===================================